robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 Modern journalism forgot the first fundamental rule of reporting facts.
 The second was: facts first, opinion (or interpretation) the last.
 The journalist presents the scene&hairsp;/&hairsp;event, then provides a reasonable interpretation&hairsp;/&hairsp;explanation within a specific framework which can be more or less biased.

-Nowadays, we have this anymore but "mass media communication".
+Nowadays, we don't have this anymore but "mass media communication".
 Fine, then let me introduce to you some "old fashion habits" and "effective communication ways" which are the state of the art before emotions took advantage of the reason.

 1. Language & Thought
 2. Communication & Perception